Our Honey Bees

 One lives in a standard Langstroth (shown on the right), where the bees build vertically from their brood chamber at the base to their honey stores at the top.
 Boxes are added to the top as they grow and build upwards.

 Two live in a Layens style (shown on the left), which has a taller inner cavity and allows the bees to build horizontally.
 As they grow and build outwards, frames are added within the hive for extra honey storage.
-The walls are insulated with wool from our sheep to help the bees stay cooler in the summer time and warmer in the winter.
+The walls are insulated with wool from our sheep to help the bees stay cooler in the summer and warmer in the winter.

 A single honey bee will produce just 1/12 of a teaspoon of honey in her lifetime.